November 14, 2024

 Hotels for Trees is a charity that contributes directly to a greener hotel world.
 A hotel world in which one new tree is planted each time a hotel guest chooses to skip the daily room cleaning.
 Hotels for Trees has been active in Australia since 2023.
 Globally, the organisation has planted more than 450,000 trees since establishment in 2021.

-Fifteen Trees are very proud to be their ‘planting partners’ for participating hotels in Victoria and Tasmania.
+Fifteen Trees are very proud to be their ‘planting partners’ for participating hotels in Victoria.

 Hugo van Roermund | Manager | Hotels for Trees Australia